Emurasoft/emurasoft.github.io/en/dlg/customize/view/index.md

 ## App Theme drop-down list box

-IfSystem is selected, EmEditor will use dark colors when Dark mode is used in Windows 10.
-IfLight is selected, EmEditor will use light colors.
-However, editor colors can be specified in the [Display page](../../properties/display/index) of configuration properties.
+If **System** is selected, EmEditor will use dark colors when Dark mode is used in Windows 10.
+If **Light** is selected, EmEditor will use light colors.
+However, editor colors can be specified in the [**Display** page](../../properties/display/index) of configuration properties.

 ## Very Dark (beta) check box